chridey/hidey_ddseminar/doc/reading_log.md

 # 2016-04-22 Hoff et al. 2002

 Hoff et al. describe models for latent space analysis of social networks.
-These social networks are N x N matrices where $x\_{ij}$ represents the relationship between "actors" i and j.
+These social networks are N x N matrices where $y\_{ij}$ is an indicator variable representing the relationship between "actors" i and j.
+These networks can be directed or undirected.
+In all models, they assume the indicator variable for a specific i,j is independence of the other indicator variables given the latent space parameters $z\_i$ and $z\_j$, characteristics $x\_{ij}$ and latent parameters \theta.
+For the distance model, the probability of a tie depends on the distance between $z\_i$ and $z\_j$, which may be the
+Euclidean distance or some other distance that satisfies the triangle inequality.